TaokiDev/C-/README.md

 - vowels -> Counts the vowels on a sentence.

 - pal-number -> Finds if the number typed are palindrome or not.

+### II.Basic_Structures

+- linked-lists -> Explain what linked list are and contains functions to manipulate on them.

+- dynamic-arrays -> In C++ we work on vectors in dynamics array for safety interaction with arrays, this file contains CRUD functions and other complementary features to work on vectors(dynamic arrays).